ankit-jds/collab-backend/README.md

 ✅retrieve the document latest content and send to user when websocket connection established.

-create operation model and save each operation i.e (INSERT/DELETE) in db
+✅create operation model and save each operation i.e (INSERT/DELETE) in db

 For realtime collaboration tool like google doc.